Spotify enters metaverse with first music-themed island on Roblox

 Spotify has a musical island on metaverse for its fans now.
 The music streaming platform is the first of its kind to enter the metaverse on Roblox as per a press release published on 3 May 2022.
 It offers users a unique music-themed island where they can groove, explore sounds and share experiences with others.

-Exclusive content, artist interaction, the opportunity to create and share one’s own sounds and much more await on this fun-filled Spotify island.
-Described as an ‘audio oasis’ by Spotify itself, this island is a one-stop destination for sound quests, digital musical hangouts and exclusive merchandise as well.
+Exclusive content, artist interaction, opportunity to create and share one’s own sounds and much more await on this fun-filled Spotify island.
+Described as an ‘audio oasis’ by Spotify itself, this island is a one-stop destination for sound quests, digital musical hang outs and exclusive merchandise as well.

 Here’s all about the Spotify island on Roblox